nwg-piotr/azote/README.md

 ## Troubleshooting

 As well pictures as displays preview are instances of the Gtk.Button class.
-In case you don't see images inside them, please make sure if they are turned on in the `~/.config/gtk-3.0/settings.ini` file:
+In case you don't see images inside them, please make sure if button images are turned on in the `~/.config/gtk-3.0/settings.ini` file:

 ```bash
 [Settings]